-Many people are marginalized from society and a fulfilling life because they are homeless, poor, trapped in slavery (yes it’s in our city), are recent immigrants or of a different race.
-These and many other reasons puts many “at the edge” of the attention and care of our broader society.
-Its not that they are out of reach.
-Truth is, we keep them out of reach.
+People who are marginalized from society experience multiple barriers to a fulfilling life for a myriad of reasons, including homelessness, poverty, modern day slavery (yes, it’s in our city), immigration, or identifying with a minority subculture.
+This puts many at the edge of the attention and care of our broader society.
+However, it’s not that they are simply out of reach; truth is, we often keep them out of reach.

 Why is it so necessary to reach out to the marginalized?

-Our city will know Gods’ transformative love because of our commitment to demonstrate that love to the very edges of our society.
-His love encompasses all mankind; no one gets left out.
+Our city will know and experience God's restorative love to the very edges of our society.
+His love encompasses all—no one gets left out.

-Encompass Partnerships exists under the authority of the Western District of the Alliance Churches in Canada.
-However our mandate is to work with any and all who are committed to our purpose.
+Encompass Partnerships is an initiative of the Western District of the Christian and Missionary Alliance in Canada.
+Our mandate, however, is to work with any and all who are aligned with our mission.

 Visions, like rivers, are fed by many smaller streams; over time and distance, a vision is formed.
-That is the story of Encompass.
+That is the story of Encompass Partnerships.

-Thus, we formed Encompass Partnerships in 2012, a name with dual meaning: 1) That God’s love encompasses all humankind, where no one is ever left ignored at the margins; and 2) That we embrace partnering as our ethos for reaching those experiencing marginalization.
+Thus, Encompass Partnerships was formed in 2012, a name with dual meaning: 1) That God’s love encompasses all humankind, where no one is ever left ignored at the margins; and 2) That we embrace partnering as our ethos for reaching those experiencing marginalization.
 We knew there were people already engaged in reaching them, but they often work in silos.
-Thus, we became a hub, a centre, a community & a launch point for engagement with the vast array of languages, worldviews, lifestyles and beliefs that exist in Calgary.
+So we became a hub, a centre, a community, and a launch point for engagement with the vast array of languages, worldviews, lifestyles, and beliefs that exist in Calgary.